Explore

 Middle-class fancy dress of the late 19th Century and early 20th Century was often characterised by creative concepts that were achievable with simple means at home.
 Their inventive, sketchy themes contrast the perfectionism of aristocratic fancy dress that mainly drew its characters from history, classical mythology and literature, requiring the services of professional costume makers.

 Two examples in the John Bright Collection, the ‘Lily Pond’ dress (see Related Item) and the ‘British Empire’ skirt were painted by hand, probably at home, albeit with very different subject matters.
 Other than the unobjectionable pond motif, the skirt’s design has a controversial political subject: The expansion of the British Empire.
 The cream satin of the garment is painted with a map of the world, each country outlined and named in black, the coastline in light blue, and the countries of the Empire filled in with pink.
-On the left side, the skirt is inscribed:
+On the left side, the skirt is inscribed with the jingoistic verse:

 ‘That every boy and every gal / That’s born into the world alive / Is either a little Liberal / Or else a little Conservative!’